deepset-ai/haystack/docs/_src/usage/usage/preprocessing.md

 The `PreProcessor` takes one of the documents created by the converter as input, performs various cleaning steps and splits them into multiple smaller documents.

+For suggestions on how best to split your documents, see [Optimization](/docs/latest/optimizationmd)

 ```python
 doc = converter.convert(file_path=file, meta=None)
 processor = PreProcessor(clean_empty_lines=True,